puppeteer/puppeteer/docs/api.md

 Puppeteer can be used for testing Chrome Extensions.

-> **NOTE** Extensions in Chrome / Chromium currently only work in non-headless mode.
+> **NOTE** Extensions in Chrome / Chromium currently only work in non-headless mode and experimental Chrome headless mode.

 The following is code for getting a handle to the [background page](https://developer.chrome.com/extensions/background_pages) of an extension whose source is located in `./my-extension`: